My ‘decision to make’: Trump defends criticized use of drug

 That physician, Dr. Sean Conley, said in a statement that, after “numerous discussions” with Trump, “we concluded the potential benefit from treatment outweighed the relative risks.”

-The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside of hospital or research settings due to sometimes fatal side effects.
+The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside hospital or research settings because of sometimes-fatal side effects.
 Regulators issued the alert, in part, based on increased reports of dangerous side effects called in to U.S. poison control centers.

 Calls to centers involving hydroxychloroquine increased last month to 96, compared with 49 in April 2019, according to data from the American Association of Poison Control Centers provided to the AP.
 It was the second month of elevated reports involving the drug, following 79 calls in March.
 The problems reported included abnormal heart rhythms, seizures, nausea and vomiting.